-If restaurant grease isn’t properly managed, it can cause harm to the environment.
+If restaurant grease isn’t properly managed, it can cause harm to the environment as well as causing unpleasant odors, and grease buildup wreaking havoc on municipalities’ water systems.
 In fact, grease can make its way into plumbing systems and sanitary sewer systems during normal daily tasks, such as washing dishes, cleaning the floors, and sanitizing their equipment.

 Exterior Grease Traps